supreethr23/dp-300-database-administrator/Instructions/Labs/15-backup-url.md.md

     If an error occurs, check that you did not mistype anything during the credential creation, and that everything was created successfully.

-## Validate the backup through Azure CLI
+## Task 5 - Validate the backup through Azure CLI

 To see that the file is actually in Azure, you can use Storage Explorer or Azure Cloud Shell.